Central Configurations with Unequal Masses: Finiteness in Several Exceptional Cases of Five Bodies: Introduction

 More recently, Jensen and Leykin~\cite{JL}, as well as Chang and Chen~\cite{CC24,CC25}, investigated the planar six-body problem.
 Jensen and Leykin employed techniques from tropical geometry, while Chang and Chen implemented the approach of Albouy and Kaloshin in an algorithmic framework.
 Both works re-established the generic finiteness result for the planar five-body problem proved in~\cite{AK}.
 Attempts to extend these methods to the case $n=6$ have so far been unsuccessful.

 Our paper follows a different line of attack on the finiteness problem, based on techniques from interval arithmetic~\cite{Mo}.
 Although this approach has not yet produced results as far-reaching as those described above, it has led to proofs of finiteness and complete classification of central configurations for equal masses in the planar case for $n=4,5,6$ and $7$~\cite{MZ}, and in the spatial case for $n=4,5$ and $6$~\cite{MZ20}.
 At first glance, the equal-mass case might appear to be highly degenerate, suggesting that this approach could fail for generic mass distributions.
 However, due to the nature of our arguments, the resulting counts of distinct classes of central configurations remain valid for masses lying in a small neighborhood of the equal-mass case.
+Let us mention here that the most comprehensive and possibly complete list of planar central configurations for equal masses for $n$ up to $12$ has been published in \cite{DZD}.

 The main limitation of these results is that they apply only to specific mass choices (or small neighborhoods thereof).
 In this context, it is worth mentioning the work~\cite{FTZ}, which provides a computer-assisted proof of finiteness and a complete classification of relative equilibria for the planar restricted four-body problem when the massive bodies form an equilateral triangle.
 In that setting, all positive masses are allowed.
 From the perspective of the general finiteness problem, this may be viewed as a toy model.
 Nevertheless, it captures several key difficulties that must be addressed by interval arithmetic methods, including high-dimensional parameter spaces, bifurcations, and singular limits arising when some masses tend to zero.
 We note in passing that the same result was obtained analytically by Barros and Leandro~\cite{BL11,BL14}.